 You’ve got the diagnosis: It’s cancer.
 Now, your doctor will come up with a plan to treat it.
-Between surgery, chemotherapy, radiation, and other tools, how does she choose what’s right for you?
+Between surgery, chemotherapy, radiation, and other tools, how does they choose what’s right for you?

 Many issues come into play when a doctor is planning treatment, but there are three main things doctors think about, says Christopher Filson, MD, a urologist and prostate cancer specialist at Emory University’s Winship Cancer Institute in Atlanta.